 metallic bristles, scalding water, or aching sores,

-furiously, the head bows, lament of destruction--
+bows, lament of destruction--

-Consumption takes its toll.
+Consumption takes its

 Wretched burn marks made permanent now, new part of pan.